 Financial remedies on divorce

-Going through a divorce or ending a civil partnership is often a stressful and hugely consequential period for any couple – for both their personal and family lives, as well as their finances.
+Going through a divorce or ending a civil partnership is often a stressful and hugely consequential period for any couple – for their personal lives as well as their finances.

 Every year, tens of thousands of couples begin proceedings for separation which result in the use of financial remedy orders – orders which determine how their finances are divided after they are no longer together.
 Financial remedy orders can include the sale and transfer of property, maintenance for spouses, civil partners and children, and the splitting of pensions.